jimfellows/demo/README.md

 # demo project readme

-This is a simple readme file
+This is a simple readme file.

+Making an update